Summer studies in New Zealand

 Take the opportunity to engage with the natural environment and learn the skills to make a real difference to the future of our planet.
 Use evidence based frameworks and the United Nations Sustainable Development Goals (SDGs) to plan a relevant project in your local context.

 New Zealand’s stunning mountains, forests and waterways are the perfect setting for a life-changing overseas experience.
 Enhance your awareness and deepen your knowledge of sustainability and systems thinking meaning the ability to see everything as interconnected and interrelated.

-The outdoors will become your classroom as you explore sustainability issues in one of New Zealand’s most diverse wildlife ecosystems and the site of a world-leading ecosanctuary - Dunedin and its surrounding areas.
-Take the opportunity to actively participate in ecological restoration, and interaction with locals who share their own stories on what they are doing to make a difference.
+The outdoors will become your classroom as you explore sustainability issues in city of Dunedin.
+The landscape is home to incredibly diverse ecosystems and the site of a world-leading ecosanctuary with abundant wildlife.
+Take the opportunity to actively participate in ecological restoration and interact with local people who will share their own stories on what they are doing to make a difference.
 The course includes a ‘journey’ – a hike through some of New Zealand’s most beautiful and untouched natural terrain.

 Our world is a global village made up of numerous ethnic groups and diverse communities all co-existing in increasingly less-defined geographic regions.
 As individuals, we are increasingly aware of difference but can be uncertain of how to understand or co-exist alongside it.
 This can be particularly true when interacting with First Nation peoples.
 First Nation peoples occupy a unique space in any global village as their cultural practices, knowledge and understanding of the world do not exist in any other place.

 Embark on a course that looks at the Kāi Tahu tribe’s relationship with the Crown through ‘The Treaty of Waitangi’ - the founding document of New Zealand.
 You’ll also have the opportunity to engage with unique cultural experiences such as staying on a Marae, the traditional meeting house of the Māori people.